ORPHANS LEAD THE WAY

 Intern Head Teacher Tato School/Church Pastor

-Our lead teacher at Tato Primary and our farm coordinator, Saidu displays amazing intelligence, versatility and commitment while living in rural Sierra Leone.
+Our lead teacher at Tato Primary, Saidu displays amazing intelligence, versatility and commitment while living in rural Sierra Leone.
 Working with children and adults, educating, encouraging and telling their stories, Saidu is the complete picture.

 Intern Early Childhood Teacher/ Asst.
 Pastor